hemel-cse/employee-handbook/readme.md

 -	To report sexual harassment, an employee is to contact their supervisor or their Human Resources Department.
 Sexual harassment or retaliation should be reported immediately.
 An employee must report such activities even though they were not the target of the harassment or be subject to disciplinary action.
 This includes those who merely observe such actions.
 -	An impartial, thorough and timely investigation will be conducted by a qualified member of management or the Human Resource Department and appropriate action will be taken including a timely closure.
 The Company will promptly investigate all reported incidents of sexual harassment or retaliation, and the investigation will be kept as confidential as possible.

-All allegations of harassment or retaliation will be taken seriously and will be promptly investigated, that investigation will remain as confidential as possible.
+All allegations of harassment or retaliation will be taken seriously and will be promptly investigated, and that investigation will remain as confidential as possible.
 Appropriate remedial, corrective action and resolutions will be taken as warranted.
 Any individual affiliated with the Company who, after the investigation, is determined to have engaged in any form of discrimination, harassment, or retaliation in violation of this policy will be subject to appropriate disciplinary action, up to and including termination.
 The company will document and track all information and evidence collected in the fact finding investigative process.

 All members of management and supervisor must report any complaints of misconduct to a designated company representative, such as the human resources manager, President, owner, etc. so the company can investigate the issue immediately.